 Have you had any assurances from the Russians that they will provide these individuals for prosecution?

-No communication with the Russians about this.
+There's been no communication with the Russians about this.

 We'll follow the ordinary process of seeking cooperation and extradition.

-All right, so what you have again, no allegations of any collusion and no Americans had any knowledge.
+All right, so what you have, again, no allegations of any collusion and no Americans had any knowledge.

 That's what shocks me.

-In 2009, we had within Putin's network in the United States.
+Now think back in 2009, we had within Putin's network in the United States, Putin had a network inside of this country.

 And within the network, our informant who testified in the last couple of weeks before three congressional committees, he was aware of Putin's people involved in bribery and extortion and money laundering and kickbacks and other types of racketeering.

-We knew Putin's network was committing crimes in this country.
+A full 18 months before the approval process, we knew Putin's network was committing crimes in this country.

 We've been telling you about Russian interference, Russian influence in this country now for a long time.